antarctica/lantern/docs/dev.md

 1. create a new class under `lantern.models.item.catalogue.distributions`, inheriting from `Distribution` or a relevant subclass and tests under `tests.lantern_tests.models.item.catalogue.test_distributions`
 1. configure the new distribution format class:
-   - set the `matches` class method to determine a exclusive match for the distribution (typically via media types)
+   - set the `matches` class method to determine an exclusive match for the distribution (typically via media types)
    - add an item to the `lantern.models.item.catalogue.enums.DistributionType` enum for the distribution type
 1. add the new class to the `lantern.models.item.catalogue.tabs.DataTab._supported_distributions` list
 1. if the distribution should use a collapsible information panel, edit the